 - Only three sizes

 It’s not only Calibre that has redesigned its budget full-suspension option, Voodoo has also dropped a brand new Canzo platform with two models on offer.
 There’s a sleek new alloy frame, bigger, more stable, and faster rolling 29in wheels, excellent suspension parts and Shimano’s slick shifting Cues drivetrain with durable Linkglide coating.
 At £1,400 you have to make do without a dropper post, and there are only three sizes to choose from (Calibre offers five), but it’s a good looking bike with a great spec at an affordable price.
-We’ve got a full review on the way, but *spoiler alert* it gives the Calibre Bossnut a good run for its money.
+In his review, Guy was seriously impressed.
+Yes, it may be heavy, but the suspension is sublime considering the price, and it offers all the efficiency you could hope for on the climbs, and all the grins you could wish for on the descents.

-Read the full review of the previous Voodoo Canzo
+Read our full review of the Voodoo Canzo

 3. Polygon Siskiu D5